tofu345/hash-table/README.md

-My implementation using this article: [https://benhoyt.com/writings/hash-table-in-c/]
+My implementation of the Golang map